lmontaut/dotfiles/README.md

     - We pick a colorscheme compatible with TS like gruvbox but in gruvbox, TSError underlines stuff which is MEGA annoying.
     - So got there: `vim ~/.vim/plugged/gruvbox.nvim/lua/gruvbox/plugins/highlights.lua` and delete line where there is TSError

-Fresh Linux install:
+Fresh ArchLinux install:
 - Normally if you have the /home/user clone with neovim and anaconda installed locally, there is nothing to do.
 Some packages are installed for the system though, so reinstall them:
     - Nodejs & npm (for neovim-coc to work)
-    - slack, firefox, zoom
+    - slack, firefox, zoom, feh, xorg-xinput, picom
+    - for bluetooth: bluez-utils
+    - alsa, pulseaudio, pulseaudio-alsa (to link them), pulseaudio-bluetooth, pavucontrol (gtk to control pulseaudio)
+    - For alsa, needed to unmute the different channels otherwise no sound
+    - yay for AUR packages